-- 1. Sanctions that are binding on the Territory are restrictive measures that are put in place by the UNSC and/or the UK to achieve a specific foreign policy or national security objective4, as well as maintain international peace and security, and preventing terrorism.5 - 2.
+- 1. Sanctions that are binding on the Territory are restrictive measures that are put in place by the UNSC and/or the UK to achieve a specific foreign policy or national security objective.
+Santions regimes are tools used to influence and promote change in unacceptable beaviour of the target country's government, individuals and entities. - 2.
 Sanctions come in many forms and are developed in response to a particular circumstance.
-They can include but are not limited to - Trade sanctions6 include prohibitions on: - the import, export, transfer, movement, making available or acquisition of goods and technology - the provision or procurement of services related to goods and technology - the provision or procurement of certain other non-financial services - A common trade sanction measure is an arms embargo.
+They can include: - Trade sanctions include prohibitions on: - the import, export, transfer, movement, making available or acquisition of goods and technology - the provision or procurement of services related to goods and technology - the provision or procurement of certain other non-financial services - A common trade sanction measure is an arms embargo.
 This is a prohibition that applies to the export, supply, or delivery, making available and transfer of military items, as well as the provision of technical assistance, financial services and funds and brokering services related to military items.
-Similar provisions are in place for certain energy related items and dual-use items which are goods, software and technology that can be used for both civilian and military applications7. - Financial sanctions8 can limit the provision of certain financial services and restrict access to financial markets, funds and economic resources.
-These measures can vary and may include targeted asset freezes which restrict access to funds and economic resources to a sanctioned country, government, organization, individual or entity who may be resident in the UK, VI or abroad.
+Similar provisions are in place for certain energy related iteams and dual use items which are goods, software and technology that can be used for both civilian and military applications. - Financial sanctions can limit the provision of certain financial services and restrict access to financial markets, funds and economics resources. ).
+These measures can vary and may include targeted asset freezes which restricts access to funds and economic resources to a sanctioned country, government, organization, individual or entity who may be resident in the UK, VI or abroad. - Immigration sanctions, known as travel bans, are restrictions on specific people entering into, transitting through or remaining in the UK or VI .